cgerull/minimal-flask-server/README.md

 # minimal-flask-server

-A small and minimalistic Flask framework with Gunicorm frontend.
+A small and minimalistic Flask framework with Gunicorn frontend.
-Based on alpine 3.11 with the minimal comonents to run a basic Flask application.
+Based on alpine 3.11 with the minimal components to run a basic Flask application.

 ## Modules supplied